michaelmayer-hpe/Labs/Git/Base.md

 git config --global user.email "gitlab_groupXXX@hpe.com"
 ```

 On the **awesome-project** homepage, you will find the URL to be used to clone the project.
-Use it to clone the project on your machine, as you have learn previously.
+Clone the project on your machine, as you have learned previously.
+Congratulation, you are ready to go!

-## Edit your first file
+## Edit your first file from GitLab

-As you will become an active contributor of the **Awesome Project**, your first task will be to add you to the list of contibutors.
+As you will become an active contributor of the **Awesome Project**, your first task will be to add your names to the contributors list.

-- edit README.md from the UI
+You have seen this list in the description of the project.
+This description is actually stored into a file that is part of the project, like any other one.
+From the **Files** panel you will find it at the root of the project, name **README.md**.
+Navigate to it, and click the **edit** button.
+From this editor, edit the line corresponding to your group number to write your names.
+You can review your changes with the **Preview changes** button.

+Now it gets interesting.
+As your are **developer** of the project, not **master** or **owner**, you don't have write permission to the `master` branch.
+In order to have your contribution included into the `master` branch, you have to create and submit a **merge request**.

 - master is protected, MR!

 ## Enter your first issue